GSto/digital-garden/notes/eponymous laws.md

 ## Pinocchio Effect

 > "On average, liars use more words than truth tellers and use far more third-person pronouns.
 They start talking about him, her, it, one, they, and their rather than I, in order to put some distance between themselves and the lie."

+## Pygmalion Effect

+> High expectations lead to high performance (and vice versa).
+> If you consistently see people as their potential, they will achieve more.
+> When you're occasionally let down, consider it a tax you pay for all the benefit from those you believed in.

 ## Similarity Principle